Dartvauder/NeuroSandboxWebUI/README.md

 1) Upload the initial image
 2) Select the options you need
 3) Click the `Submit` button to get the modified image

+### ZeroScope 2:

+1) Enter your request
+2) Set up the model according to the parameters you need
+3) Click the `Submit` button to get the generated image

 ### Shap-E: